Milburn G. Apt

 Milburn Grant "Mel" Apt (April 9, 1924 – September 27, 1956) was a U.S. Air Force test pilot, and the first man to attain speeds faster than Mach 3.
 He was killed after separating from the Bell X-2 in his escape capsule during the record-setting flight that exceeded Mach 3.
-Shortly afterward, Secretary of the Air Force Donald A. Quarles commended Apt, saying he was "flying faster than any human being has been known to fly."
+Shortly afterwards, Secretary of the Air Force Donald A. Quarles commended Apt, saying he was "flying faster than any human being has been known to fly."

 Early career

-Apt was born April 9, 1924, in Buffalo, Wilson County, Kansas, to parents Oley Glen Apt (1891–1975) and Ada Willoughby Apt (1896–1987).
+Apt was born April 9, 1924, in Buffalo, Kansas.
 He graduated from Buffalo High School in 1942.
 He joined the U.S. Army Air Forces immediately, was sent to flight school, and was commissioned in February 1944.
 He served with the Caribbean Defense Command until June 1946.
 In 1951 he received a Bachelor of Science degree from the University of Kansas as well as a bachelor's degree in Aeronautical Engineering from the U.S. Air Force Institute of Technology.
 He graduated from the Experimental Flight Test Pilot School at Edwards Air Force Base (Class 54B) in September 1954.